How Teachers Can Prevent Cyberbullying

 As part of your drive to reinforce the concept that empathy is necessary to prevent cyberbullying, you should also make these lessons another opportunity to remind your students that EVERYTHING that happens on the Internet is both public and permanent.

 What might appear to be an innocuous or playful statement at first can blossom into a full-fledged legal and disciplinary issue.
-Your students should act as if they fully expect their grandmothers to know what they have been doing online.
+Your students should act as if they fully expect their grandparents to know what they have been doing online.
 That’s a pretty powerful idea.

 Bringing in an outside presentation